Certora/vscode-certora-prover/README.md

 The Prover script will use the `conf` file information to start the verification process.
 Use the VS Code Command Palette (`Ctrl/Cmd + Shift + P`) to run the Certora Run script.
 You can verify multiple contracts.
 A special section shows all ongoing processes.
 You can stop a process to remove it from the list.

 #### Stop process
-After user stopped the script job will comntinue checking in the cloud.
+After the user stops the script, the script job will continue to check in the cloud.
+The script, in that case, works as a trigger for the job in the cloud.

 ### Results